About mechanical comprehension tests

 WHAT’S THE PASS MARK?

-I get asked on many occasions what is the pass mark for the test I am sitting?
-Whilst many test administrators will set a pass mark of 70% the simple answer is I do not know.
+We get asked on many occasions what is the pass mark for the test I am sitting?
+Whilst many test administrators will set a pass mark of 70% the simple answer is we do not know.
 This is because it is not uncommon for an employer or test administrator to set the pass mark based on an average score for group of people taking the test.

 This enables the employer or test administrator to pick the upper quartile of test takers, ensuring they get the cream of the crop.
 The other matter to consider is that your scores in the mechanical comprehension test will normally go towards you overall score in an assessment; so, if you don’t do too well in one particular test this does not necessarily mean you will fail the entire assessment!